 During a second exploration, we analysed the challenges and opportunities of implementing such transformation strategies in an education context.
 We looked at the best (and worst) practices with respect three categories: people, places and processes.

 Concepts from the open-day workshop and insights from the research formed the basis of focus projects, for example for ‘redesigning the schools physical and digital spaces into a blended learning environment’, to be explored in dedicated design sprints.

 During several strategy sessions we continuously refined ZHAW LSFM’s blueprint for digitalisation and created internal initiatives for digital change agents within the university to pursue.

-Linda Armbruster, Managing Partner
+Linda Armbruster, Managing Partner at Spark Works

 The team created a shared vision built on in-depth research which identified and informed potential areas of change.
 To spread an agile mindset across the ZHAW, a wide range of participants were invited to co-create new concepts focused on preparing the organisation for digital transformation.
 Initiatives that focused on people, places and processes where created and carried out.